lukaslehner/supertracker/index.md

 If you would like to receive updates on new sources, you can **[subscribe here](#subscribe)**.

 The Oxford Supertracker is a collaborative effort.
-Over 50 people have already contributed to the growing collection.
+Over 50 researchers have already contributed to the growing collection.
 If you maintain or know of an additional dataset, please **[submit a new source](submit-a-tracker/)**.
 We will promptly review it in line with our **[criteria for inclusion](documentation/)** and update the collection.

 We are interested in making the collection as comprehensive and accessible as possible.
 If you have any suggestions for improvements, please **[share your feedback](submit-feedback/)**.